 All children in UK primary schools take SATs (Standard Assessment Tests) at the end of Year 6.
 They assess pupils’ knowledge of the Key Stage 2 curriculum.
 The UK government also uses SATs results to determine the quality of education across schools in the country.

 Children take three English papers as part of their SATs.
 Two of the three papers test SPaG.

-This test is taken one-on-one with a teacher or a classroom assistant.
+Like the grammar and punctuation test, the Year 6 SATs spelling test is on Tuesday 9th May 2023.
 The teacher will read out 20 words over the course of around 15 minutes, and your child will need to write down the correct spelling for each word in the provided answer booklet.
 20 marks are available, with one mark for each word spelled correctly.

 70,000+ interactive questions